-Evidence was filed in the Court proceedings that the Council had rebuilt the Jonson Street Structure, most recently in the 1970's.
+Evidence was filed in the Court proceedings that the Council had rebuilt the Jonson Street Structure, most recently in the 1970s.

-The evidence also showed that the Council had received many reports over the past 50 years advising the Council that the effect of the Jonson Street structure was to trap sand travelling north-westwards along the coast in the ocean.
-The effect of trapping the sand was to increase the size of Main Beach adjacent to the Byron Bay Town Centre and to deprive the beach on the north-western side of the Jonson Street structure of sand which it otherwise would have received naturally.
+The evidence also showed that the Council had received many reports over decades advising the Council that the effect of the Jonson Street structure was to trap sand travelling westwards along the coast in the ocean.
+The effect of trapping the sand was to increase the size of Main Beach adjacent to the Byron Bay Town Centre and to deprive the beach on the western side of the Jonson Street structure of sand which it otherwise would have received naturally.

 The evidence from experts (on behalf of the residents) was that the impact of the Jonson Street structure was to cause erosion of Belongil Beach by more than 25 to 30 metres in beach width.
-The experts relied in part on reports and modelling provided to the Council over decades.